Software I use, gadgets I love, and other things I recommend.

 My main code hosting platform.
 I use it for all of my personal projects.

-I use Plausible for my website analytics.
+I use Umami for my website analytics.
 It is a privacy-friendly alternative to Google Analytics.

 • Vercel